renus/media/README.md

 # RenusMediaBundle
-RenusMediaBundle is a collection of code within a Symfony Bundle to  handle image and video, you can create an image, or animated gif from a video source
+RenusMediaBundle is a collection of code within a Symfony Bundle to  handle image and video, you can create an image or animated gif from a video source or resize and obfuscate an image .

 To use RenusMediaBundle in your project add it via composer